Temka0994/libraryAPI/README.md

 - Pytest.
 # How to use it
 ### Clone repository
-Firstly, you need to clone the project.
-Do this using the following command in the console:
+Firstly, the project should be cloned using the following command in the console:
 ```bash
 git clone https://github.com/Temka0994/libraryAPI.git
 ```